In this post, you’ll learn how to use Long Tail Pro to research and find potential keywords to use in your blog posts and pages.

 If no titles have the exact keyword present, consider this as another good start.

-If more than 2 titles is using the exact keywords you want to target then avoid if you can.
+If more than 2 titles are using the exact keywords you want to target then avoid if you can.

 So for our example keyword “blogging for money”, if you look at the image above again, you’ll see that the exact keyword we want to target is NOT in any of the titles.